Sebberh/RenovateTutorial/ReadMe.md

 ```
 19. Check the issue again and see that the bot have closed it automatically.

-20. Open package.json and change the version of express to 4.17.0, the file should look something like this:
+20. Open package.json and change the version of express to 4.17.0.
+The file should look something like this:

 ```